MorleyOlsen/MorleyOlsen.github.io/content/authors/admin/_index.md

       More details available at [HERE](https://mp.weixin.qq.com/s/LgAaf5A4h1E-qld0HDE1Iw)
 ---

 I am currently an undergraduate student at **China Agricultural University**, majoring in **Computer Science and Technology**.
+I am now officially an incoming master at **Tsinghua University**.
 As for the research fields that I have passion for, I am now diving into Computer Vision, Computer Organization and Architecture, Multi-modalities, etc. With the desire of boosting applications of computer science, I will continue enhancing my academical skills and development capability.
-Additionally, I have recorded personal learning steps during my college life through [CSDN](https://blog.csdn.net/m0_65787507) and [Leetcode](https://leetcode.cn/u/frosty-6ateskej/).
-Feel free to contact me through **email(morleyolsen@foxmail.com), gmail(olsenmorley@gmail.com) or Wechat(MorleyOlsen_0705)** if there is anything that you want to discuss. :)
+Additionally, I have recorded personal learning steps during my college life through [CSDN](https://blog.csdn.net/m0_65787507).
+Feel free to contact me through **email(morleyolsen@foxmail.com) or Wechat(MorleyOlsen_0705)** if there is anything that you want to discuss. :)